aledroner/angular-firebase/README.md

   $ firebase init
   ```
   Se iniclializará la consola de FIREBASE.
 Elige las siguiente opciones:
   * Are you ready to proceed?
 Yes
   * Which Firebase CLI features do you want to setup for this folder?
 Press Space to select features, then Enter to confi rm your choices.
 Database: Deploy Firebase Realtime Database Rules, Hosting: Configure and deploy Firebase Hosting site
   * Select a default Firebase project for this directory: TU_PROYECTO_FIREBASE
   * What file should be used for Database Rules? database.rules.json
   * What do you want to use as your public directory? public
   * Configure as a single-page app (rewrite all urls to /index.html)?
 No
+  * File public/404.html already exists.
+Overwrite?
+No
+  * File public/index.html already exists.
+Overwrite?
+No

 #### 2. Despliega la aplicación
   ```shell